visiongaiatechnology/sshdashboard/README.md

 ---

-> ## ⚠️ EXPERIMENTAL NOTICE
+## ⚠️ DISCLAIMER: EXPERIMENTAL R&D PROJECT

->
-> This script is published as **experimental R&D tooling**.
-It has been tested on Ubuntu/Debian with aaPanel, Plesk and cPanel environments, but behavior on other setups may vary.
->
-> **Use at your own risk.** Replacing system MOTD components can affect login behavior.
-Always test on a non-production system first.
+This project is a **Proof of Concept (PoC)** and part of ongoing research and development at VisionGaia Technology.
+It is **not** a certified or production-ready product.

+**Use at your own risk.** The software may contain security vulnerabilities, bugs, or unexpected behavior.
+It may break your environment if misconfigured or used improperly.

+**Do not deploy in critical production environments** unless you have thoroughly audited the code and understand the implications.
+For enterprise-grade, verified protection, we recommend established and officially certified solutions.

+Found a vulnerability or have an improvement? **Open an issue or contact us.**

 ---

 ## 🔍 What is VGT SSH Dashboard?

-A zero-dependency Bash MOTD replacement that renders a full **system intelligence HUD directly in your terminal on every SSH login** — no external tools, no Node.js, no Python.
-Pure Bash + ANSI.
+A **compiled Go binary** that renders a full **Tactical Intelligence HUD directly in your terminal on every SSH login** — concurrent data extraction, kernel-level syscalls, zero external dependencies beyond the Go standard library.

 ```
-Without VGT SSH Dashboard:          With VGT SSH Dashboard:
-→ Blank terminal or Ubuntu MOTD     → Full system HUD on login
-→ No security context               → Active sessions, IPs, privileges
+Old Bash MOTD:                      VGT SSH Dashboard Go Edition:
+→ Sequential execution              → Concurrent goroutines (3 parallel engines)
+→ Subshell overhead                 → Direct syscalls (Sysinfo, Statfs, Uname)
+→ External tool dependency          → Pure Go — no bash, awk, grep required
-→ No resource overview              → RAM/Disk bars, Load, Uptime
+→ No input sanitization             → CWE-150 hardened output sanitization
+→ PATH hijacking risk               → Absolute binary paths (CWE-426)
-→ No threat visibility              → fail2ban bans, recent logins
+→ No timeout enforcement            → 850ms global context deadline
-→ Slow update-motd.d scripts        → Zero-latency kernel extraction
 ```

 ---